 One bee farming apprentice’s journey to graduation

+After gaining a first-class degree in microbiology, Jack yearned for something more than a comfortable position as a medical sales representative could offer.
 Settled in Cambridge, he began keeping bees as a keen hobbyist, quickly seeking opportunities to experience and learn in assisting larger scale hobbyists with their own bees.
 During this time he applied to undertake an apprenticeship at the London Honey Company.

-Bringing together encouragement, sponsorship by Highgrove Enterprises, and support from the London Honey Company Jack was packed off to work New Zealand’s Mānuka season under Alex Hislop and Aylsha McCusker at Manuka Island Honey.
-This has yielded unique insight into queen rearing and novel management techniques for 750 double-queen colonies in an environment almost as challenging as London’s congestion zone.
+The apprenticeship also encouraged a sabbatical in the third year to spend time with different bee farmers nationally and internationally, for exposure to often very different management techniques, business structures, and ethos.
+Sponsorship by the Queen Elizabeth Scholarship Trust and Highgrove Enterprises enabled Jack to work in New Zealand’s Mānuka season at Manuka Island Honey.
+This yielded unique insight into queen rearing and novel management techniques for 750 double-queen colonies in an environment almost as challenging as London’s congestion zone.